fritzali/bachelor/notes/README.md

 #### [Exploration](https://github.com/frtzzzzz/bachelor/blob/main/notes/exploration.ipynb)

-Collection of relevant formulas and graphical displays for each evaluation step from cross sections to spectra.
+Collection of relevant formulae and graphical displays for each evaluation step from cross sections to spectra.